ltspicer/LTspice-Show-7-Segment/README.md

 Now enter the column names as in the txt .....if needed.
 Normally these "labels" are suitable if they have been specified in LTspice like this (V(a), V(b), ...).

-Desktop Icon: Linux users can create a starter (type: application, command: s7s >> the condition is that the s7s is stored in /usr/local/bin) and add this icon (7segment.png).
+Desktop Icon: Linux users can create a starter (type: application, command: s7s >> the condition is that the s7s is stored in /usr/local/bin (without .py) and add this icon (7segment.png).

 File for testing: CD4033_test_9.10.21.txt